infused/ziptz/README.md

     z.time_zone_offset('97213') #=> -8

-<i>Please note that offsets do not include daylight savings time.<i>
+<i>Please note that offsets do not include daylight savings time.</i>

 Get all the zip codes in a time zone: